Rain (entertainer): R.A.I.N. Company

 On September 7, 2015, Rain announced through his Facebook page that he had decided to not renew his contract with Cube Entertainment.
 After much speculation due to his departure from Cube, Rain's official website announced he had created his own one-man agency.
 In setting up the agency on a U.S.-based system, his Chinese activities will be managed by H Entertainment and Jason Jang while his American agency will still be WME.
 His music activities will be handled by longtime manager Kim Yong Bae while his acting venture will be handled by Park Jong Sun.

 On December 12, 2020, Rain announced that he will debuting a boygroup known as Ciipher in 2021.
-The group consists of 7 handpicked trainees by Rain himself, most of whom had been previously on survival shows such as YG Treasure Box, No.Mercy, ProduceX101 and Under Nineteen.
+The group consists of 7 handpicked trainees by Rain himself, most of whom had been previously on survival shows such as YG Treasure Box, No.Mercy, Produce X 101 and Under Nineteen.

 Humanitarian work

 From 2005 to 2007, Rain donated money to have 50 drinking water wells and playgrounds built in Cambodia.
 He began taking up causes related to children by participating in the Love Photography Exhibition to help find adoptive parents for children in government care, donating a percent of his 2006 and 2007 World Tour concert proceeds to children orphaned by AIDS and participating in the Green Ribbon Hope Walking Campaign to raise funds for prevention and to help find missing children.
 Due to his work, he was appointed World Vision HIV/AIDS Ambassador.
 In recent years, Rain has been an advocate for environmental protection going as far as to volunteer in the Taean oil spill cleanup and donate 300 million won for clean water and clothing for the residents in 2008.
 In 2009, Rain was involved with MTV EXIT, a campaign against human trafficking in Asia.
 Over the years, he has performed at concerts for various charitable causes.
+On May 5, 2022, Rain donated 100 million won to the G-Foundation Foundation of the International Organization for Development (International Development Cooperation NGO G-Foundation) on the occasion of Children's Day.